 Note: Applicants to this degree program must hold a bachelor’s degree, but are not required to have a background in IT.

 This degree program provides practical and relevant coursework in management, communication, economics, accounting, leadership, project management, finance, and strategy.
-Graduates of this program will be prepared to fill professional roles including: project manager, CTO, computer and information systems manager, director of information technology services, senior systems administrator, and technical services manager.
-This degree program can be complete in four terms.
+Graduates of this program will be prepared to fill professional roles including project manager, CTO, computer and information systems manager, director of information technology services, senior systems administrator, and technical services manager.
+This degree program can be completed in four terms.